Gwenpool: Gwenpool Holiday Special – 2015

 According to Diamond Comic Distributors, Gwenpool Holiday Special #1 was the 16th best selling comic book in December 2015.

-Jim Johnson of CBR.com described Gwenpool Holiday Special #1 as a "funny and whimsical holiday one-shot," asserting, "Beyruth's art is the most traditional of this comic's artistic talent, but it readily carries the comedy of Duggan's script with seemingly little effort.
+Jim Johnson of Comic Book Resources described Gwenpool Holiday Special #1 as a "funny and whimsical holiday one-shot," asserting, "Beyruth's art is the most traditional of this comic's artistic talent, but it readily carries the comedy of Duggan's script with seemingly little effort.
 Duggan's story also has a sappy but likeable sugary Christmas ending, and even serves as one of the feature's final laughs.
 Lastly, "Gwenpool's Holiday Adventure" by Christopher Hastings and Gurihiru is a delightfully whimsical story that defies any kind of believability, but that's just fine.
-Armed with all the skills a partially-viewed YouTube how-to video can supply, Gwenpool goes up against a villain who's more akin to an evil version of the genie in Disney's "Aladdin" than any kind of real threat, but -- as scripted by Hastings and illustrated by Gurihiru with a touch of manga influence -- the story is too much fun not to like.
+Armed with all the skills a partially-viewed YouTube how-to video can supply, Gwenpool goes up against a villain who's more akin to an evil version of the genie in Disney's "Aladdin" than any kind of real threat, but—as scripted by Hastings and illustrated by Gurihiru with a touch of manga influence—the story is too much fun not to like.
 "Gwenpool Special" #1 isn't taken over by Gwenpool, like Kris Anka's rendering of the character on this comic's cover would indicate, but that's no issue, as the creators involved collectively make Christmastime for Marvel fans a little more enjoyable."

 Jesse Schedeen of IGN gave Gwenpool Holiday Special #1 a grade of 7.5 out of 10, writing, "The Deadpoool/Hawkeye team-up from Gerry Duggan and Danilo S. Beyruth is probably the most well-rounded of the bunch.
 Duggan once again mines this unusual pairing to good effect and shows that there's a real, genuine bond between Deadpool, Hawkeye and "Guy Hawkeye" (as Clint is apparently now referred to in the Marvel U.).
 Beyruth's art captures the tone of the story well, offering a tinge of darkness but focusing mainly on expressive figure work and humor.
 As for the Gwenpool tale, it only suffers from the fact that it feels rather shoehorned into the rest of the book.
 Her own conflict has nothing to do with any thing Christmas-y, merely showcasing her skills as the most clueless yet effective assassin in the world.
 Her only connection to the rest of the book is that she, along with dozens of other Marvel heroes, is invited to She-Hulk's big shindig.
 But on its own merits this story is plenty entertaining.
 Guruhiru's cartoonish, manga-esque art is a perfect complement to Christopher Hastings' script.
 Gwenpool is arguably the least essential element of this holiday-themed anthology comic.
 Still, her presence is one extra dose of fun in a book that already has a lot going for it.
 The various stories here combine to form a charming look at how Marvel's heroes come together to celebrate the holidays."